system76/docs/content/enable-hibernation.md

 - Additional drive I/O used on Solid State Drives (SSDs)
 - Depending on alloted RAM in a system, and size of NVMe/SSD drive(s), hibernation could add notable delay on resuming a hibernation session.

-However, these limitations aside, hibernation is an often requested feature for Pop\!_OS.
-The purpose of this article is to provide steps for enabling hibernation for any users' that would like it.
+However, these limitations aside, hibernation is an often requested feature for Pop!\_OS.
+The purpose of this article is to provide steps for enabling hibernation for any users that would like it.

 ## Enable Hibernation on an Encrypted Drive